Dissolution of Marriage – Divorce In California

-The dissolution of marriage process usually follows one of three possible courses of action:
+The dissolution of marriage process, more commonly called filing for divorce in California usually follows one of three possible courses of action:

-Depending on the parties involved, a dissolution of marriage will generally follow one of the three outlines below:
+Depending on the parties involved, a California divorce will generally follow one of the three processes below:

 Litigation is the traditional divorce process where both parties hire divorce attorneys who provide legal advice and represent their clients in negotiations and court hearings.
 Each divorce attorney advocates positions based on the personal wants, needs and viewpoints of their client.
 The process may involve the use of formal legal procedures, known as “discovery,” to obtain financial and other relevant information.
 Discovery may include the use of depositions (a formal taking of testimony before a court reporter) and the subpoenaing of documents or other material believed to be relevant to the issues.
 Each party may also hire experts to support their positions.
 These experts may include psychologists, real estate and personal property appraisers, business valuation specialists, accountants and others.